Index XML sitemap metadata

 Notes

 • To index special characters, you must use a CDATA tag (![CDATA[) at the beginning of the node (see Character Data and Markup).
-The source then ignores the CDATA tag and indexes the rest of the node content such as special characters (e.g., &, %, $, ~, and <xml> tags) as text.
+The source then ignores the CDATA tag and indexes the rest of the node content such as special characters (for example, &, %, $, ~, and <xml> tags) as text.

 Example: